GoogleCloudPlatform/datacatalog-tag-engine/README.md

     Open the OAuth consent screen page and under the Test users section, click on add users.

-    Add the email address of each user you would like to grant access to the Tag Engine UI.
+    Add the email address of each user for which you would like to grant access to the Tag Engine UI.

 <br><br>
 ### <a name="testa"></a> Part 2: Testing your Tag Engine setup with a user account